bbeksultan811-dotcom/AI-CRM-Lead-Processing-System/README.md

 # Author

-Built by Bek Sultan as part of an AI Automation Engineer portfolio.
+Built by Farangiz as part of an AI Automation Engineer portfolio.